domcloud/domcloud/docs/deployment/php.md

 ## PHP Error Logging

-The error logs can be seen in `Nginx Error Logs` in Virtualmin web UI.
+The error logs can be seen in `NGINX Error Logs` in Virtualmin web UI.
 You won't see error details in your website because we use production default settings.

 If you want to see the error details in website (not recommended!), change this setting in `.user.ini`: